selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 {{< /text >}}

-Resources are split up by namespaces and workloads, with two apps deployed to our cluster: a [hipster-shop demo app](https://github.com/GoogleCloudPlatform/microservices-demo) and the BookInfo app contained within the Istio samples folder.
-Within each yaml file is config representing both the workload as well as Istio-specific configuration.
+Resources are split up by namespaces and workloads, with two apps deployed to our cluster: a [hipster shop demo app](https://github.com/GoogleCloudPlatform/microservices-demo) and the Bookinfo app contained within the Istio samples folder.
+Within each yaml file is configuration representing both the workload as well as Istio-specific configuration.

 ## Setting up a pre-commit hook

-An easy first step to safer config validation is to set up a pre-commit hook for your local git repository.
-This is a simple way to prevent committing code that has problems to your repository, but please note that it only works locally; you'll have to setup the same script on every repository you create.
+An easy first step to safer configuration validation is to set up a pre-commit hook for your local git repository.
+This is a simple way to prevent committing code that has problems, but please note that it only works locally; you'll have to setup the same script on every repository you create.
 For that reason, pre-commit hooks are best used as a simple sanity check for your own workflow, and not as a means of enforcing policy.